grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "If you think that will work, it sounds OK to me," said Hemi.
 "Sylvia, you want to weigh in with anything?"

-"This project is all you, Hem'," said Captain Percy.
+"This project is all you, Hem'," said Percy.

 "From this moment," Hemi went on, "we need to shut down absolutely everything we are not using.
 We really should have done this already.
 We will need every bit of power we can suck out of the _Gnat_ to get across the Authority line into those vaguely friendlier waters.
 I am even shutting down the lighting, so you will all need to carry a light with you.
 The good news is, if we get the diesels going, you can take some rotations in the rack, since there will be no power to do anything else but sleep anyway.